FlowFuse/helm/helm/flowfuse/README.md

 - `postgresql.auth.postgresPassword` - the password to use for the postgres user (default `Moomiet0`)
 - `postgresql.auth.fileStoreDatabase` - the database to use bt the File Storage servive (default `ff-context`)
 - `postgresql.auth.existingSecret` - the name of an Kubernetes secret object with database credentials (If `postgresql.auth.existingSecret` is set, `postgresql.auth.password` and `postgresql.auth.postgresPassword` values are ignored; default not set)
+ - `postgresql.image.registry` - registry host for local PostgreSQL instance (default `docker.io`)

 ### Team Private NPM Registry
 - `npmRegistry.enabled` - enables hosting a private NPM Registry in Kubernetes.
 Used with `forge.npmRegistry.*` (default false)
+- `npmRegistry.image.registry` - the container registry to use for the NPM Registry (default not set, meaning Docker Hub)
+- `npmRegistry.image.repository` - the container image repository to use for the NPM Registry (default `flowforge/npm-registry`
-- `npmRegistry.image` - the container to use for the registry (default `flowfuse/flowfuse-npm-registry:latest`)
+- `npmRegistry.image.tag` - the container image tag to use for the NPM Registry (default `latest`)
 - `npmRegistry.hostname` - the hostname to pass to the ingress object.
 Should link to `forge.npmRegistry.url` (default not set)
 - `npmRegistry.affinity` - allows to configure [affinity or anti-affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity) for the npmRegistry application pod
 - `npmRegistry.podSecurityContext` - define SecurityContext for npmRegistry pod (default empty)